Domantas Sabonis: Sophomore season (2015–2016)

-On March 17, Sabonis began his second March Madness appearance by leading his team past the Seton Hall Pirates 68–52 to the Round of 32, scoring 21 points, grabbing 16 rebounds and making 4 assists, despite having a flu.
-On March 19, he helped his team to advance into the Sweet 16 stage with 19 points, 10 rebounds, 3 assists and 2 steals, crushing the third-seeded Utah Utes 82–59.
-Moreover, he limited his direct opponent and one of the top prospects Jakob Pöltl to just 5 points and 4 rebounds.
+On March 17, Sabonis began his second March Madness appearance by leading his team past the Seton Hall Pirates 68–52 to the Round of 32, scoring 21 points, grabbing 16 rebounds and making four assists, despite having a flu.
+On March 19, he helped his team to advance into the Sweet 16 stage with 19 points, 10 rebounds, three assists and two steals, crushing the third-seeded Utah 82–59.
+Moreover, he limited his direct opponent and one of the top prospects Jakob Pöltl to just five points and four rebounds.
 Following it, Sabonis was the most efficient post-up player left in the NCAA tournament.
-Despite his yet another monster performance of 19 points, 17 rebounds (7 offensive) and 5 blocks on March 25, his journey was stopped by the Syracuse Orange during the final match moments, losing 60–63.
+Despite his yet another monster performance of 19 points, 17 rebounds (seven offensive) and five blocks on March 25, his journey was stopped by Syracuse during the final match moments, losing 63–60.
 In his second NCAA season Sabonis almost doubled his every single statistical line comparing with the previous season.
 During the March Madness, his averages were 19.6 points, 14.3 rebounds, 2.6 assists and 3.3 blocks.
 On March 29, Sabonis was named to the CBS College Basketball All-America Third-team, along with Ben Simmons, Brandon Ingram, Jamal Murray and Yogi Ferrell.
 Sabonis also was one of the finalists for the Kareem Abdul-Jabbar Award.

 In early April 2016, several U.S. media reports indicated that Sabonis would declare himself eligible for the 2016 NBA draft and would hire an agent, marking the end of his career at Gonzaga.
 On April 20, he signed with Jason Ranne and Greg Lawrence of Wasserman Media Group for representation in the NBA draft.
-Prior to the draft, Sabonis rejected the offer to participate in NBA Draft Combine.
+Prior to the draft, Sabonis rejected the offer to participate in NBA draft combine.
 Instead, he participated in four pre-draft workouts with the Phoenix Suns, Toronto Raptors, Boston Celtics and Utah Jazz.